-A. The following is a compilation of records, statistics and historic conditions of water use which have been tracked by the South Platte Natural Resources District (SPNRD) for 2021.
-Information in this report summarizes all irrigation related activities for calendar year 2021.
-All information supplied for this summary is available within a GIS database, complete with the locations and attributes.
-This report has been compiled for the July 13, 2022, Basin-Wide meeting.
+A. The following is a compilation of records, statistics and historic conditions of water use which have been tracked by the South Platte Natural Resources District (SPNRD) for 2023.
+Information in this report summarizes all irrigation, industrial, and municipal related activities for calendar year 2023.
+All information supplied for this summary is available within a database, complete with the locations and attributes.
+This report has been compiled for the August 1, 2024, Basin-Wide meeting.